DIY Dementia Care Activity Kit

 Dementia care activity kits are a great therapeutic way to keep those living with dementia occupied in a purposeful and engaging way.
 Plus, these DIY activity kits are a great way to add fine motor and sensory experiences to the day as well.
 Having a kit readily available for use, can help keep agitation and frustration at bay by participating in various purposeful activities during the day.

 Keep in mind when building your own dementia care activity kit, base your kit on your loved one’s needs and stage of dementia.
 Not all activities will be appropriate for everyone.
-Contact your personal occupational therapist to find out what types of activities will be a good fit for your loved one.
+Contact your personal occupational therapist or speech-language pathologist to find out what types of activities will be a good fit for your loved one.

 Signs And Symptoms Of Dementia